Open to all!

 Anywhere I can’t nominate?

 Places that have reached our finalist stage before cannot be re-nominated for at least 10 years.
-Please visit our Awards map to find out which places these are, or view a complete list of our Past Finalists.
+Please visit our list of Awards Finalists 2009-2018 to see the places that are not eligible this year.

 1. Write your nominations in the form below.
-Please also explain what we can learn from this place.
+Please include a reason, explaining what we can learn from this place.